Spectre-0/GymForm/README.md

 # GymForm

-GymForm is a mobile application designed to assist users in maintaining proper form during workouts.
+GymForm is an app designed to assist users in maintaining proper form during workouts.
 It uses computer vision and machine learning to analyze the user's posture and provide real-time feedback.

 ## Features